 - But how does this help us explain the Mohawk facts? - Suppose that the agreement prefixes on verbs in Mohawk are actually subject and object pronouns.
 If so, then the NPs these pronouns refer to will be able to appear dislocated almost in any position in the sentence, thereby giving rise to what looks like absence of restrictions on word order in the language. - This is the so-called Pronominal Argument Hypothesis, which was first proposed by Jelinek (1984).

 The Pronominal Argument Hypothesis

-• Under this analysis, syntactic trees for Mohawk OSV and OVS orders, for example, are as in the following two trees, with arrows pointing to the dislocated elements:
+Under this analysis, syntactic trees for Mohawk OSV and OVS orders, for example, are as in the following two trees:

 Deriving OSV order in Mohawk

 Deriving OVS order in Mohawk